rwblokzijl/Msc-thesis-EuroToken/thesis.md

 some benefits as the usage of a block-lattice is not yet very common, and thus is not implemented as a stand alone package anywhere.
 For the P2P library we have several options.
-We considered LibTorrent [@libtorrent], Libp2p [@libp2p] and IPv8[PyIPv8].
+We considered LibTorrent [@libtorrent], Libp2p [@libp2p] and IPv8[@PyIPv8].
 LibTorrent has a number of interesting peer to peer features like peer discovery and data transfer but sadly fell short when it comes discovery of peers based on public keys.
 It can be classified more as a file location protocol than a peer location protocol.
 This would mean we would have to implement a peer location system ourselves.
 Libp2p is a modular peer to peer networking stack that provides a large suite of P2P tools.
 Libp2p uses a Distributed Hash Table (DHT) to allow peer discovery based on a peer-id [@PeerId].
-There is an JVM/android implementation available, which also makes it possible to create an android client.
+There is an JVM/Android implementation available, which also makes it possible to create an Android client.
 Finally we looked at IPv8.
 IPv8 offers direct peer discovery based on public key and provides a framework for interaction called Overlay networks.
 Overlays provide a context for peers to interact within with particular message types.
-Crucially, IPv8 has an implementation in kotlin [@kotlin-IPv8].
+Crucially, IPv8 has an implementation in Kotlin [@kotlin-IPv8].

 Rather than implementing the blockchain mechanism ourselves, there is a third option.
 IPv8 includes a module called TrustChain.
 TrustChain is in essence a